 While we completely understand that the whole point of managing your calendar is to have better control of your time, there are a few more important things—for example—customer experience.

 For example, most of your customer support conversations may happen asynchronously over chat.
 Still, there are always opportunities to switch asynchronous and synchronous channels to improve customer experience and solve their pain.
 In such situations, if you can quickly hop on a quick call and solve the customer’s problems—it can go on to build a lot of goodwill for your brand.

 Gone are the days when people’s schedules lived on paper—on their diaries, to-do lists, or physical calendars on their work desks.
 Modern calendar management begins with connecting your calendar with other systems for enhanced productivity.
 To that end, a scheduling tool gives you the freedom to automate workflows, manage the entire meeting lifecycle, and personalize your meeting preferences.

 For individual productivity

 Coordinating schedules with customers or colleagues from other departments often leads to multiple back and forth or email ping pong.
 On the other hand, leveraging a scheduling tool to plan your calendar can streamline your meeting management woes.

-Take Calendly, for instance.
-You can use Calendly to create your personalized calendar link to share with others.
-They can access the link to book meetings and specify the length of the discussion—based on the available time slots.
+Take Avoma Scheduler, for instance.
+You can use Avoma Scheduler to book meetings, send reminders & get agenda from your participants.
+They can access the scheduling page to book meetings and specify the length of the discussion—based on the available time slots.
 Not only is this process faster than exchanging multiple emails, but it also puts you in the driver’s seat of time management rather than letting others decide your schedule.

 Most other scheduling apps like Google Calendar lets you add your choice of web conferencing system like Google Meet or Zoom to keep your meeting format flexible for the attendants.